DanAddison/Songwriting/docs/README.md

 Then, the **standalone singles**.

 Finally, **all of my actual albums and EPs**, organised in reverse chronological order.
-This includes songs I wrote for any bands I was in.
+Bands and collaborative projects are included accordingly.

-Any tracks that were entirely instrumental, or that had lyrics written by someone else, have been omitted from this repository.
+Any tracks that were entirely instrumental, or that had lyrics written by someone else, have been omitted from this archive.
 I will have missed out a few tracks by mistake, too.
 So this is not quite exhaustive, just exhausting.
 #
 [Visit my website](https://danaddison.co.uk) for more about me and to actually **hear some music**.